techlearn-center/DevOps/Monitoring-kubernetes-with-Prometheus/Helm_steps.md

 Download the binaries, extract it and put it in /usr/local/bin/helm.

-Change the directory to /tmp:
+Change the directory to /tmp (this directory is designed for temporary file storage.
+Since it's often used for intermediate files during software installation or processes that don't require long-term storage,it's a convenient place to download and unpack binaries that you might not need to keep permanently):
 ```
 cd /tmp
 ```